 Ashton Court Estate, Long Ashton, Bristol, BS41 9JN

-Ashton Court Estate is a humongous 800 acres of countryside, just a hop across Clifton Suspension Bridge.
+You’ll find lots of child-friendly walks in Bristol’s Ashton Court Estate – a humongous 800 acres of countryside, just a hop across Clifton Suspension Bridge.
 As well as a large number of unusual tree species on the estate, including giant redwoods, a 700-year-old Domesday Oak and a Ginkgo – which changes to a dazzling yellow in autumn – there are stupendous views across the city from here, so you can gaze at Bristol in all its autumnal glory.

 Snuff Mills, River View, Stapleton, Bristol, BS16 1DL